owen31302/JumpBox-VR/readme.md

 SceneV25(LOW Q) is an Unity project without any texture resources(assets) and this is just for code review.

-The exe file is a exe file built by Unity.
-You can run it on windows platform.
-You can download here.
+The link below is an EXE file built by Unity.
+You can download it and run it on windows platform.

 https://drive.google.com/file/d/0Bx_urvQnkUn_ZktuVlpOTFZ2dnM/view?usp=sharing